IBM-Automation-SPGI/apic-pot-v3/StepZen-GraphQL/ReadMe.md

 ![](images/stepzen-terminal-cd.png)

 3\.
 Copy the below 5 lines as-is, and paste in the command line.
-This will create config.yaml.
+This will create a file named `config.yaml`.

 ```
 echo "access: